ABOUT

 After the resistance of Afrin, our forces participated in the battle against the last territory of the so-called ISIS caliphate: the Battle of Baghoz.
 In March 2019, ISIS’ defeat was declared and thousands of their fighters and affiliates surrendered themselves to the SDF – among them, citizens from around the world that had come to Iraq and Syria to join the caliphate.
 The forces of YPG and YPJ paid for the defeat of ISIS with the lives of 11,000 martyrs.
 We paid this price knowing that we are not just protecting Syria and the Middle East, but the whole of humanity against the risks posed by ISIS’ ideology and organization.

 The pledge we made as the Women’s Protection Units is to guard all the different peoples, and especially women, of North and East Syria against all forms of terrorism, occupation, and attacks on the people’s right to self-determination.
 We are willing to continue to protect our people and humanity against ISIS and all those supporting them.
-We are fighting for a peaceful and democratic future for the Middle East.
+We are fighting for a peaceful and democratic future for the Middle East based on the principles as outlined by Abdullah Öcalan – democratic confederalism, women’s liberation and ecological existence.